vwillyams/garbage-ECSJobDemos/Documentation/content/rotation_example.md

 The ```Copy Initial Transform Position From Game Object Component``` specifies that _only_ the initial value for ```Transform Position Component``` in ECS will be copied from the GameObject's transform.

-## Move sphere about same circle and reset rotations when intersecting cubes.
+## Move sphere about same circle and reset rotations when intersecting cubes

 ![](https://i.imgur.com/GyBUpSo.png)